kyma-project/eventing-auth-manager/README.md

 ```

 #### IAS stub
 Per default the integration tests use a stub for the IAS API.
+This stub will return
 It's also possible to use the real IAS API by setting all the following environment variables:

 ```sh